 Meetings will be held quarterly with locations selected upon input of the Alabama Sheriffs’ Association leadership, volunteering host agencies, regional locations (rotating to include as many jails as possible), and other logistical factors.
 AJAC and host agencies will work closely together to coordinate the specific training.
 The host agency will provide a suitable location for training, all audio-visual needs, and print training handouts as needed.
 Topics for discussion and training will be based upon feedback by members and Alabama Sheriffs’ Association leadership.

 UPCOMING AJAC TRAINING OPPORTUNITIES

-ABC Academy for offers 72 hours of legal-based training combining online (pre-requisite) training with live training taught by some of the top experts in corrections.
+Recognizing the need to provide legal-based, quality training for line level staff throughout the state of Alabama, Alabama Jail Administrators’ Council (AJAC) and National Institute for Jail Operations (NIJO) developed the Alabama Basic Corrections Academy.
+ABC Academy offers 72 hours of training combining online training with live training taught by some of the top experts in corrections.

 TBA – 2024 Live Training Sessions will be posted as soon as they are scheduled.